edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 - Subscribing to 3rd party command query request topics: `edgex/commandquery/request`
 - Publishing to 3rd party command query response topic: `edgex/commandquery/response`

-!!!
-Note
-    Because EdgeX can suggest but not dictate the naming standard for 3rd party MQTT topics, the 3rd party topic names are representative for clarity.

 #### device service topics